sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 as well as `gather`-style mixture decomposition (see [Irber et al., 2022](https://www.biorxiv.org/content/10.1101/2022.01.11.475838v2)).
-For this plugin, the `manysearch` command supports a RocksDB index for the database for containment queries, and `multifastgather` can use a RocksDB index for the database of genomes.
+For this plugin, the `manysearch` command supports a RocksDB index for the database for containment queries, and `fastmultigather` can use a RocksDB index for the database of genomes.

 RocksDB indexes contain references to the sketches used to construct